Voltano0/LINFO2142_server_project/Projet_2/README.md

  * i                     fc00:2142:1::2                   200      0 65002 65003 i
  *>  fc00:2142:4::/64    fe80::a8c1:abff:fecf:218    0    200      0 65004 i
 ```
 We can also setup a Local-pref of 150 on the router `S4` for example.
 All trafic is goind out by the router `S2` but in case of failure of the link `S2->S6`.
-This will force the traffic to go through `AS65004` by `S4->S11` and keep the avoiding the traffic to go directly to `AS65003` by `S3->S8`.
+This will force the traffic to go through `AS65004` by `S4->S11` and keep avoiding the traffic to go directly to `AS65003` by `S3->S8`.
 See the scenario 2 in the section [Task 1.3](#task-13-scenario-2-backup-path-in-case-of-failure) for more details.

 ### Task 1.3: Scenario 2: Backup path in case of failure
 In this scenario, we wanted to set up a backup path in case of failure of the main path.
 For example, we want to setup the link `AS65003->AS65002->AS65001->AS65004` as a backup link of the link `AS65003->65004` (We can pass by `AS65001` without `AS65002` but we force for some reasons).
 For example The main link `S8->S12` fail and we know that the links `S7->S12` and `S7->S13` is under maintenance with a lot of congestion or latency and we want to pass by `AS65002` before going to `AS65004` cause of some reasons.
 We can setup the router `S8` with a local preference lower than the local pref of `S8-S12` but higher than the normal(100), and then setup the router `S6` with a local preference higher than the préférence of `S7->S12` and `S7->S13`.